Sharing is caring!

 • We are using the seed stitch in back-and-forth rows.
 Which is a simple repetition of single crochet and double crochet stitches.

-• Although it may look elaborated, it’s very easy to follow and to get a hang of.
+• Although it may look elaborate, it’s easy to follow and to get a hang of.
 And works up quickly as well.

 • And it’s a neutral stitch that will make a gorgeous unisex scarf.
 Therefore, it will be a great make for anyone in the family.